hputnam/Coral_CNT/README.md

 # Coral_CNT

 ## Goals:
-To examine the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in coral colonies and cells
+To examine the uptake of Carbon NanoTube (CNT) lipid sensors in coral colonies and cells

 To compare the CNT lipid sensor to traditional lipid quantification methods

 To quantify lipids in live corals under thermal stress

 #### Steps:
-Produce reliable data on the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in Astrangia colonies and cells
+Produce reliable data on the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in *Astrangia* colonies and cells

+Develop strategy to mitigate autofluorescence under microscope

-Examine intracellular lipid content in Astrangia through tissue extractions
+Examine intracellular lipid content in *Astrangia* through tissue extractions

 Compare the uptake and longevity of Carbon NanoTube (CNT) lipid sensors in *Pocillopora* and *Montipora* coral colonies and cells

+Quantify lipids in live corals under thermal stress, and base a proposal on this

 Compare the CNT lipid sensor to traditional lipid quantification methods

-Quantify lipids in live corals under thermal stress, and base a proposal on this

 Test for possible toxicity of CNTs

 Test lipid content of bailing out polyp micropropagules through settlement (*Pocillopora* is the most reliable for now) (if possible)

-Test Astrangia larvae through settlement (if possible)
+Test *Astrangia* larvae through settlement (if possible)

 ## Collaborators: